Food and Drink Policy

 - The Bell Library provides a bulletin board for approved Student Organization publications and public postings.
 The bulletin board is located next to the first floor staircase and may be used to post flyers.
 Flyers and materials regarding campus events or activities sponsored by campus groups must be approved and stamped by the University Center & Student Activities Office.

-- Publications from non-partisan groups providing public services, such as the League of Women Voters, will be included with the approval of the Circulation Supervisor.
+- Publications from non-partisan groups providing public services, such as the League of Women Voters, will be included with the approval of the Library Director or designee.

 - Unapproved and outdated flyers and materials will be removed.

 - Flyers and materials found anywhere other than the designated posting areas will be removed.